How we got here

 - Contributors are solely responsible for the condition of gear they accept for review.

-- All reviews must be completed according to a timeline established when the project was approved, unless approved by the Editorial Team.
+- All reviews should be completed according to a timeline established when the project was approved, unless approved by the Editorial Team.

 - All review equipment must be returned to the manufacturer at the completion of the review or purchased at a reasonable price.

 - Any review equipment purchased at discounted or “accommodation pricing” must be disclosed to the Editorial Team.

 - Any review equipment purchased at discounted or “accommodation pricing” must not be re-sold for the manufacturer-stipulated period.

 - Any review equipment purchased at discounted or “accommodation pricing” must not be re-sold for more than the accommodation price.

 - Reviewers will not accept quid pro quo offers of money, goods, services, or favors in return for favorable treatment.